Pesto

 Fish Is Good

-Step One: Procure fresh fish.
-Fish should smell like the ocean…not dead fish.
-Find a good fish market and be a good customer like I am for Blue Water in San Diego.
+Step One: Procure fresh product.
+The smell should be like the ocean…not dead fish.
+Find a good market, and be a good customer like I am, for Blue Water in San Diego.
+Their stuff is top notch

 6 fresh fish fillets